K. J. Maye

 K. J. Maye (born February 25, 1994) is an American former football wide receiver.
+He is currently the wide receivers coach at the University of North Dakota, a position he has held since 2026.
 He played college football at Minnesota, and was originally signed by the New York Giants of the National Football League (NFL) as an undrafted free agent in 2016.
 He has also been a member of the Tennessee Titans, Edmonton Eskimos, New England Patriots, and Tampa Bay Vipers.